 01French Foreign Legion

 Of course, joining isn't exactly a vacation, even in the 21st century.
-Even after four months of basic training to become a legionnaire, recruits are forbidden a lot of luxuries that US servicemembers take for granted.
-Vacationing outside mainland France, buying a car, having a civilian bank account, getting married, and even wearing your own clothing off-duty are all denied to anyone who hasn't become a noncommissioned officer or served for five (sometimes seven) years.
+Even after four months of basic training to become a legionnaire, recruits are forbidden a lot of luxuries that U.S. service members take for granted.
+Vacationing outside mainland France, buying a car, having a civilian bank account, getting married, and even wearing your own clothing off-duty are all denied to anyone who hasn't become a non-commissioned officer or served for five (sometimes seven) years.

-02Australia & New Zealand
+02Australia and New Zealand

 Transfers under the two countries' recruitment programs can apply for citizenship with as little as three months of service.
-As far as jumping ship goes, this one seems pretty treason-free: Australia and New Zealand are both US allies.
-(In fact, Oz routinely invites the US military over for training exercises.)

-A mere 14-month enlistment is all that's required (or 18 months, if you need to go through the IDF's paid training to learn the Hebrew language) with basic training from 6 weeks to four and a half months depending on your assignment.
+A 14-month enlistment is all that's required (or 18 months, if you need to go through the IDF's paid training to learn the Hebrew language) with basic training from six weeks to four and a half months depending on your assignment.
 The Mahal website also points out that IDF volunteers may become eligible for citizenship and other benefits such as "exemption from Israeli university tuition fees."

 Learn Which Foreign Militaries Accept US Citizens

 Whether for financial reasons, religious affiliation, adventure, sightseeing or due to a change in residency, here are a few militaries abroad that accept — and sometimes actively recruit —U.S. citizens to serve.
 Most will require foreign recruits to know or to learn their language within a certain time period (that is, unless the country's language is English).

 After serving for a contractually-mandated time period, soldiers in a foreign military may be eligible to attain permanent residency status in the country they're serving, if they wish.